 Manure and slurry application rates on soil is best managed through soil testing.
 Routine sampling and soil testing allows farmers to accurately determine the status and availability of nutrients and to be informed of any specific nutrient deficiency or excess.
-The results can further be used to determine specific crop nutrient needs which allow fertilizers to be applied 'only as required' thereby benefitting the farm both economically and environmentally.
-Effective manure management on a dairy farm is critical to using this waste stream in a sustainable manner.
-Numerous farms across South Africa have appropriate effluent management measures in place and there are examples of innovative practices in this regard.
+The results can further be used to determine specific crop nutrient needs which allow fertilizers to be applied 'only as required', thereby benefitting the farm both economically and environmentally.
+A summary of possible N, P and K contributions (in mg/l) for different manure management systems shows high variability, but nevertheless provide guidelines:

-Other threats to soil health: Soil pollution mitigation in South Africa also extends to other potentially harmful substances.
-Any operation that deals with chemicals or petrochemicals must consider the environmental risks associated with storage, handling and potential spills and leakage.
-Underground fuel tanks for instance, should be positioned within a concrete or bricked wall, with the space underneath the tank filled with an inert material to prevent the fuel from seeping into the soil below.
+Mechanical separator 380 ± 477 N 65 ± 37 P 465 ± 178 K Multi-pond 465 ± 475 N 39 ± 27 P 420 ± 300 K Single-pond 406 ± 475 N 25 ± 21 P 245 ± 246 K bricked wall, with the space underneath the tank filled with an inert material to prevent the fuel from seeping into the soil below.
 It is preferable to use above ground storage as any problems or leaks can be attended to easily.
 Routine inspections and maintenance should be performed, taking note, of flanges, valves and pumps with any noticeable leaks being attended to immediately.
 Legislation requires that a bund wall be in place surrounding any above ground fuel tank.
 It is advised that written instructions be available of the procedures to be followed in the event of spillage or any emergency.